singhrahulnet/MedianFinder/README.md

     The dependencies are inverted using IoC container.

 ##### Unit and Integration Tests
-    The tests are written to make the software robust.
+    The xUnit (with Moq) tests are written to make the software robust.
 Include the test cases in CI/CD pipeline.

 #### Class Diagram